-You should rely only on the information contained in this offering circular.
+You should rely only on the information contained in this Offering Circular.
 The Company has not authorized anyone to provide you with information that is different.
-This offering circular may only be used where it is legal to sell the Bonds.
-The information in this document may only be accurate at the date of this offering circular.
-Neither the delivery of this offering circular nor any sale made hereunder shall under any circumstances imply that there has been no change in the Company's affairs and those of the Company's subsidiaries or that the information set forth herein is correct in all material respects as at any date subsequent to the date hereof.
+This Offering Circular may only be used where it is legal to sell these securities.
+The information in this Offering Circular may only be accurate on the date of this Offering Circular.